 This is required so that the travel documents are in order and ready to be scanned into a permanent record.

 10. When can I get a travel advance?

-Students and groups only may have the advance two (2) working days before Travel.
+Students and groups only may have an advance.
+The advance is available two (2) working days before Travel.